 In Ireland, the universal postal service mainly consists of the posting of letters, a large proportion of which are posted by small and medium-sized enterprises (“SMEs”).

-You will find our Postal Strategy Statement 2022 – 2024 here, setting out the trends and challenges facing the postal sector, our 3 strategic intents and 9 goals.
-Here you will find a summary of our Postal Strategy Statement 2022 – 2024.
+You will find our Postal Strategy Statement 2022 – 2024 in English and Irish, setting out the trends and challenges facing the postal sector, our 3 strategic intents and 9 goals.
+The summary of our Postal Strategy Statement 2022 – 2024 is available in English and Irish.